 In 1981 FIFE finally ruled that the two breeds should be judged by separate standards and thereby acknowledged the European Shorthair.

 Type and characteristics

 The body should be rectangular in shape with substantial bone structure and good muscular development.
 The neck should be of medium length and muscular.
 Chest well developed and rounded.
 Legs should be of medium length, sturdy and muscular, tapering towards round feet.

 The head should be quite large in proportion to the body.
-From a front view it should give the impression of being rounded but is actually somewhat longer than wide.
+From a front view, it should give the impression of being rounded but is actually somewhat longer than wide.
 The forehead and skull should be slightly rounded.
 The transition between the forehead and the nose is marked by a shallow indentation between the eyes.
-Nose of medium length, straight and uniformly broad.
-Cheeks should be well developed with strong chin.
+The nose of medium length, straight and uniformly broad.
+Cheeks should be well developed with a strong chin.

-The eyes should be of medium size, rounded and slightly oblique in setting, somewhat more than one eyes width apart.
+The eyes should be of medium size, rounded and slightly oblique in setting, somewhat more than one eye width apart.
 Colour clear and pure.
 Open expression.